 On-target earnings are crucial for ensuring your salespeople are adequately rewarded for their efforts.
 When properly structured, they help sales organizations attract experienced candidates and maintain the motivation, productivity, and satisfaction of their sellers.

-Here, well explore the basics of OTE and how to establish a structure that best suits your team.
+Here, we’ll explore the basics of OTE and answer questions like: What does OTE mean?
+And how can I establish a structure that best suits my employees?

-On-target earnings (OTE) is the total pay a seller can expect to receive if they meet all of their performance objectives.
-Its a commonly used metric that helps sales organizations calculate the overall potential earnings of a particular position.
-A sellers OTE reflects their total possible commission plus their base salary pay.
+OTE stands for on-target earnings or on-track earnings.
+On-target earnings (OTE) is the total pay a seller can expect to receive if they meet all their performance objectives.
+It’s a commonly used metric that helps sales organizations calculate the overall potential earnings of a particular position.
+A seller's OTE reflects their total possible commission plus their base salary pay.

 For instance, a job description may outline the role as $80,000 OTE.
 This means the seller in that position can earn a total compensation of $80,000 in a year, given they hit 100% of their quota for that year.
 OTE is often rounded up or down for simplicity in job postings, so that number might truly be closer to something like $81,350.